StrimCoder/The-BigBull---Stock-Prediction-Model/README.md

 Whether you're a casual investor or an experienced trader, The BigBull Stock Prediction Model provides valuable insights to help you stay ahead in the market.

+✅ Requirements
+Python 3.9+
+Streamlit
+pandas
+numpy
+scikit-learn
+yfinance
+plotly
+(or any other libraries listed in requirements.txt)

 ![Screenshot 2025-03-26 095859](https://github.com/user-attachments/assets/ff967b5a-8640-4106-ba75-2f8066d54201)

 ![Screenshot 2025-03-26 095930](https://github.com/user-attachments/assets/63a5ce46-4331-4376-a142-ae91f85fcb84)